 I filed a very detailed report with Professors at Davis' academic institutions.
 No response.
 Davis had made sure to spin a story months before.
 I imagine that as far as they were concerned, this charming, intelligent, and top student would never be capable of such heinous acts.
 Davis, was a Golden Child in the eyes of the public, but behind closed doors, he was sinister, spoke poorly about his classmates, made racially derogatory remarks, stonewalled, blame shifted, and raged with his voice or by throwing objects.
 He fooled them, just as he had fooled me.
 It turns out that he was a much better actor than I would ever be.
 In the end, he allowed December 14th to be one of the most traumatic events in my life, stood by a relative who lied to the police, and watched the person he claimed to love and promised to defend as she was berated, demoralized, and destroyed.
 He supported, encouraged, plotted the mental destruction of another human being.
 Remember Davis' belongings that he removed because he had moved out?
 After I was forced with fear by he and his family to remove myself from the lease, Davis moved these belongings, and himself, back into the apartment.
 The December 14, 2019 ambush was a tactic used to smoke me out of my home.

 At my January 2020 arraignment, I was informed that the DA was "further reviewing" my case.
 Two months later, the lockdown went into effect.
-My case has been pushed at least three times.
-I cannot give details of the case, but as soon as this chapter of my life is closed, I will be updating the site.
-I have also filed suit against the accuser (Davis' sister) for Defamation of Character, Invasion of Privacy, Loss of Reputation, and Intentional Infliction of Emotional Distress.
-This case is also ongoing, and I will update the outcome on this site.
+My case was been pushed at least three times.
+My charges were since dismissed.
+I have also filed suit against the accuser (Davis' sister) for Invasion of Privacy and Private Disclosure of Material Facts.
+This case is ongoing, and I will update the outcome on this site.

 Pending charges put an enormous wrench in applying for work.
 Published articles regarding my arrest and including videos and photos obviously create concern in the eyes of potential employers.

 If in the past someone had wronged me, I walked away.
 Whether it was a job or a partner.
 This time though, I wasn’t going anywhere.
 It was no mistake that I went through all that I did.
-The acting career that no longer felt fulfilling was suddenly able to serve an urgent and unaddressed cause, and ultimately, my Purpose: I am here to not only bring awareness to psychological abuse, but to reform laws.
-The little notoriety I had was used by this family to bring public shame, but I chose to flip the script; I would use my platform to launch a national campaign.
+The tarnished acting career suddenly served an urgent and unaddressed cause, and ultimately, my Purpose: I am here to not only bring awareness to psychological/mental abuse, but to reform laws.
+The little notoriety I had was used by this family to bring public shame, but I chose to flip the script; I am using my platform to launch a national campaign.
 One that would not only strive for legislative reform, but also give hope to the many victims of psychological abuse who suffer in silence because they have no bruises or broken bones to prove "damages."
-This campaign will lead the charge against narcissistic and psychological abuse by giving it the attention necessary in order to ignite change.
+This campaign will lead the charge against the mentally damaging narcissistic abuse by giving it the attention necessary in order to ignite change.
 There is no point in touting #mentalhealthawareness without supporting the movement with action.
 Publications like TMZ and platforms such as Facebook are legally allowed to provide toxic environments which erode and destroy a person’s mental health.
 It is no coincidence that suicides have drastically increased since the rise of social media and cyber bullying.

 Organizations must be held accountable for their contribution to this tragic fact.